Police Career Center

-Smaller agencies with lower volumes of crime do not allow for investigative specialization.
-Their detectives are generalists who investigate all types of crimes that occur in the jurisdiction, but in larger agencies, detectives tend to specialize in a particular category of crime.
+Smaller agencies with lower volumes of crime do not always allow for investigative specialization.
+Their detectives may be generalists who investigate all types of crimes that occur in the jurisdiction, but in larger agencies, detectives tend to specialize in a particular category of crime.

 Perhaps the most prestigious of these specializations is homicide.
-Homicide detectives are charged with investigating murders and aggravated assaults when it is likely that the victims will die.
+Homicide detectives are charged with investigating murders as well as aggravated assaults when it is likely that the victims will die.
 Homicide detectives also investigate suicides because these must be treated as homicides until evidence suggests otherwise.
 These detectives are usually seasoned veterans who have honed their investigative skills through many years of education, training, and experience and have generally proven themselves as investigators of other types of crime before moving up to homicides.
-Because of the seriousness of these crimes and the lack of exigent circumstances when victims are already dead, homicide detectives have a greater role than other investigators in initial crime scene investigations.
-Their deliberate attention to detail is crucial to solving our most serious crimes.
+Because of the seriousness of these crimes, homicide detectives have a greater role than other investigators in initial crime scene investigations.
+Their deliberate attention to detail is crucial to solving the most serious of crimes.

 Crime Scene Investigator

-Over the last several decades, crime scene investigators (or “criminalists”) have evolved as a specialty apart from regular detectives.
-In some agencies, these are full-fledged police officers who have received special training in criminalistics, but increasingly these are civilians with degrees in biology and/or chemistry as well as highly specialized training in processing crime scenes.
-Particularly important are the identification and proper handling of trace evidence—i.e., hairs, fibers, fingerprints, blood, and other evidence that are the result of physical contact at crime scenes.
-Often just a “trace” of this evidence is left behind, but even the smallest piece of evidence, particularly blood or semen that is subject to DNA analysis, can be crucial to solving a case.
-This specialty has developed in recent years in conjunction with scientific advances that require expertise beyond that of regular police officers and detectives, and colleges and universities have created specialized degree programs to meet this need.
-People who are interested in this specialty would do well to seek out degree programs in forensic science that combine criminal justice education with courses in the natural sciences.
+Over the last several decades, criminal investigators, also known as crime scene investigators (or “criminalists”) have evolved as a specialty apart from regular detectives.
+In some agencies, these are full-fledged police officers who have received special training in criminalistics, but increasingly these are civilians with degrees in biology and/or chemistry and highly specialized training in processing crime scenes.
+Particularly important are the identification and proper handling of pieces of evidence, including hairs, fibers, fingerprints, and blood, that are often left behind at crime scenes.
+Often just a “trace” of this evidence is left behind, but even the smallest piece of evidence, particularly traces that can be analyzed for DNA, can be crucial to solving a case.
+This specialty has developed in recent years in conjunction with scientific advances that require expertise beyond that of regular police officers and detectives, so colleges and universities have created specialized degree programs to meet this need.
+People who are interested in this specialty should seek out degree programs in forensic science that combine criminal justice education with courses in the natural sciences.

 American law enforcement agencies borrow a great deal from the military, including the basic rank structure that exists in most agencies.
-After the rank of Sergeant and Detective, the next level up is Lieutenant, and then after that is Captain.
-Up to this level, ranks are fairly consistent, but after Captain, agencies begin to diverge.
-Some may continue with military ranks such as Major and Colonel, but others do not.
-It depends on how big the agency is and how tall its organization structure happens to be.
-In the Houston Police Department, the rank structure above Captain is:
+After the rank of sergeant and detective, the next level up is lieutenant, and then captain.
+Up to this level, ranks are fairly consistent, but after captain, agencies begin to diverge.
+Some may continue with military ranks such as major and colonel, but others do not.
+It depends on how big the agency is and how “tall” its organizational structure happens to be.
+In the Houston Police Department, for example, the rank structure above captain is: